-The Governing board is responsible for ensuring that:
+The Governing Board is responsible for ensuring that:

-- The school complies with all equalities legislation relevant to the school community; - The school's equalities and cohesion objective is maintained, updated regularly and published on the school's website - That procedures and strategies related to the policy are implemented; - The named equality governor will monitor, on behalf of the governing body, all discriminatory / prejudiced-based incidents and ensure that appropriate action is taken in relation to all said incidents.
+- The school complies with all equalities legislation relevant to the school community; - The school's equalities and cohesion objective is maintained, updated regularly and published on the school's website. - That procedures and strategies related to the policy are implemented; - The named equality governor will monitor, on behalf of the Governing Board.
+All discriminatory/ prejudiced-based incidents and ensure that appropriate action is taken in relation to all said incidents.

-Positive Action
+I. Positive Action

-The Governing board recognises that the avoidance of discrimination is not sufficient to ensure that equality exists in the school.
-The Governing board will therefore give full consideration to measures of positive action which may assist in achieving the aims of this policy.
+The Governing Board recognises that the avoidance of discrimination is not sufficient to ensure that equality exists in the school.
+The Governing Board will therefore give full consideration to measures of positive action which may assist in achieving the aims of this policy.
 This is action designed to encourage or facilitate the employment or training of minority or disadvantaged groups.

-The Governing board will not discriminate in favour of individuals from specific groups (positive discrimination), but it will take positive action which enables members of those groups to compete on an equal basis.
+The Governing Board will not discriminate in favour of individuals from specific groups (positive discrimination), but it will take positive action which enables members of those groups to compete on an equal basis.
 Positive action measures may include:

-• encouraging applications from specific groups which are under-represented in the school

-- encouraging people with disabilities to apply for posts - flexible working promoting the use of job shares and flexible working where operational factors make this possible - exploring the possibility of career breaks for women to assist with family commitments - commitments to interviewing disabled people who meet the basic criteria for the post - encouraging staff to become representatives of trade unions/associations
+- encouraging application from specific groups which are under-represented in the school; - encouraging people with disabilities to apply for posts; - flexible working promoting the use of job shares and flexible working where operational factors make this possible; - exploring the possibility of career breaks for women to assist with family commitments;

+- commitments to interviewing disabled people who meet the basic criteria for the post; - encouraging staff to become representatives of trade union/associations.

+II.
 Harassment and grievance procedures